 Discussion: The use of a common language when developing security requirements permits organizations to evaluate and compare security products and features evaluated in a common test environment.
 When a "common" evaluation process is based upon common requirements or criteria, a level of confidence can be established that ensures product security functions conform to an organization's security requirements.
-A good source for this methodology is the Common Criteria.
+The Common Criteria provides a source of common expressions for common needs and supports a common assessment methodology.

-Principle 21.
+Principle 14 (formerly 21).
 Design security to allow for regular adoption of new technology, including a secure and logical technology upgrade process.